Qiyiiii/py_g22/README.md

 # Intro

+use this: ./matchapp/database/script.sh
+or python3 matchapp/app/app.py if you got the database ready

 Welcome to the **tinder-like matchapp** designed and developed by **Group 22** It is a very simple program that allows user to
 - register their information in database as an user